-Q: Why can we not use specialized libraries in projects?
+Q: Why we cannot use specialized libraries in projects?

-- Q: Why can we not use specialized libraries in projects? - A: In order to "touch" the low level implementation details of the algorithms.
-You should not even use libraries for linear algebra and numerical methods so that you will be confronted with rounding errors and numerical instabilities.
+A: In order to "touch" the low level implementation details of the algorithms.
+You should not even use libraries for linear algebra and numerical methods, so that you will be confronted with rounding errors and numerical instabilities.